 Read all labels

-Be sure to check all food labels for any ingredients with added PHOSphates.
+As mentioned earlier, be sure to check all food labels for any ingredients with added PHOSphates.
 You can find this information under the nutrition label in the ingredients list.
 Even if it’s at the very bottom of the ingredient list, any added phosphates can be damaging to the kidneys as they are absorbed by 100%.

-Take your binders (and then some!)
+Take your binders

 If you are taking a phosphorus binder prescribed by your doctor, discuss what a higher safe dose could be to cover a larger meal.
 Binders work like sponges- they can only hold so much phosphorus before they’re full!